ctrich/ctrich/README.md

 <h1 align="center">Hi, I'm Chris Richardson</h1>
 <h3 align="center">A passionate software developer from California</h3>
-<p>I've always had a passion for computers and the technology behind them.
-While working in semiconductor manufacturing for ten years, I studied coding in my free time & eventually co-founded a video game company, RichBru LLC.
+<p>While working in semiconductor manufacturing for ten years, I studied coding in my free time & eventually co-founded a video game company, RichBru LLC.
 This experience encouraged me to pursue a degree in Software Engineering.
 I graduated with a B.S. in Software Development in 2019.
 I enjoy working on challenging projects that help me grow my skills & learn new technologies.</p>
 - 📫 How to reach me **ctrich86@yahoo.com**

 <h3 align="left">Connect with me:</h3>